jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 My speech impediment was why I got a job in a car insurance claim department.
 After a vice-president at an old company secretly told my supervisor I wasn't allowed to talk to customers—for fear of embarrassing the company—I was like shit, I guess I don't have this damn gremlin under control.

-Of course I was hurt, but I never told anyone I had the impediment, so, despite very helpful therapy as a kid, it was obviously still a problem.
+Of course, I was hurt, but I never told anyone I had the impediment, so, despite very helpful therapy as a kid, it was obviously still a problem.

 So, fuck it.
 I decided to jump in the ocean and sink or swim in the scary waters of a call-center.

 The water was a virtual horror show of gremlins.
-It was a daily workout of all-day phone calls, angry drivers, customer service expectations, no "outs" like swear words, drinking games, or wonky behavior to hide behind.I stayed with it like that desert fox learning to swim, motivating myself by saying, "I'm getting better!."
+It was a daily workout of all-day phone calls, angry drivers, and giving out bad news.
+The worst part was having no "outs" like swear words, drinking games, or wonky behavior to hide behind.
+I stayed with it like that desert fox learning to swim, motivating myself by saying, "I'm getting better!."

 And it was far worse than I thought possible.

 The insurance company wanted adjusters to answer ever more phone calls.
 To incentive us, they'd ring a monotone "bell" because… I don't know.
 They never said why (probably because they're sleeping at the wheel inside the Industrial Age).
-We employees learned questioning "the bell" was a bad idea.
+We employees learned to question "the bell" was a bad idea.

-Management used it as punishment; "answer more phone calls or we'll make the bell faster and louder!"
+Management used it as punishment; "answer more phone calls, or we'll make the bell faster and louder!"

 I'm being serious by the way.
-We were often more stressed then the person who just had a car crash.
+We were often more stressed than the person who just had a car crash.
 Whatever the reason, DING-DING-DING-DING-DING-DING-DING-DING almost all day.
 This damn bell gave people who weren't stutterers tremendous anxiety, breakdowns, and stress leaves.

 Super-shock speech therapy!

 After about a year, I didn't have to massage my jaws at night to release it from all the teeth shattering jaw-clenches I did to divert vocal stuttering.
 I killed that fucking gremlin!
 And that's what it took for me to greatly improve my fluency.

-Like an ocean fox, I walked around a new, happier, person.
+Like an ocean fox, I walked around a new, happier person.

 Yet, Charles never had this lesson.
 In fact, he didn't have any lessons.
-No speech therapy to learn "turtle talk".
-No field trips to practice ordering pizza with professional guideance.
-No fourth grade teacher to give him winks to remember to breath.
+No speech therapy to learn "turtle talk."
+No field trips to practice ordering a pizza with professional guidance.
+No fourth-grade teacher to give him winks to remember to breathe.

-Charles' gremlin didn't even have a name like "speech impediment".
-Like everyone back in the day when doctors prescribed blood-sucking leeches as medicine, Charles was all alone trying to make sense of Nature's gremlins of diseases, infections, viruses, and speech impediments.
+Charles' gremlin didn't even have a name like "speech impediment."
+Think, doctors in his day prescribed blood-sucking leeches as medicine.
+Like everyone, Charles was all alone trying to make sense of Nature's gremlins of diseases, infections, viruses, and speech impediments.

 Charles adapted as anyone would.
 He was famously shy, quiet, and antisocial his whole life.
 I feel for him when I picture a young kind watching the party from afar, too afraid to join in.

 Even when fighting for 16 years defending his ruling philosophy, Charles still probably had to massage his strained jaws every night.
-He was a king all alone.
+He was a king, all alone.

 And now, Charles, God's King, was accused of being "a Tyrant, A Traitor, Murderer, and a public enemy to the Commonwealth of England."

 This was a watershed moment in modern human history.
-For the first time the people weren't replacing one king for another.
-They were killing the king, and replacing him with themselves.
+For the first time, the people weren't replacing one king for another.
+They were killing the king and replacing him with themselves.
 The people would control all the levers of people and be their own player god!

 This was a total shock to Charles.
 It would be like us watching the laws of physics being broken.
 It simply makes no sense that a king, isn't the king.
 There was no rule to reference, no justification to use.
 The ruling philosophy is the Matrix, and the Matrix is supposed to keep everyone in line.
-But all of a sudden some people were waking up, and calling the Matrix a lie.
+But all of a sudden, some people were waking up and calling the Matrix a lie.

 A noble lie perhaps, but still a lie.
 And Charles couldn't make any sense of it.

-He was devoted to his father, his faith, and his conscience.
+He was devoted to his father, his Faith, and his conscience.
 Being a king was his responsibility, and he thus must defend his country and its holy rulebook.
-So at his trial Charles only asked by what rule was he being tried?
+So at his trial, Charles only asked by what rule was he being tried?
 That's all Charles wanted to know.

-The judge said "the people".
+The judge said, "the people."
 And dropped his gavel.
 Charles was astounded.

-The kings next chance to talk sense into these misguided mademen would be at his own chopping block.
+The king's next chance to talk sense into these misguided madmen would be at his own chopping block.

 ![Whitehall](/img\diagrams\techvolution-whitehall-charles.jpg)
 _This is Whitehall.
 A palace built by Henry VIII.
 Charles walked through here to a scaffold and his chopping block.
-On the ceiling is a painting commissioned by his father King James, which shows Charles father being taken to heaven by angels.
+On the ceiling is a painting commissioned by his father, King James, which shows him being escorted to Heaven by angels.
 Charles was raised his entire life to be a divine king.
 Could you see outside the divine rights of nobles if you were him?_

 ## Charles Speaks

-Charles last time to speak, was at his own chopping block.
+Charles' last time to speak, was at his own chopping block.

-Forget about the ringing bell of a claims department, imagine the stress of a stutterer minutes from execution, having to say something to defend his throne, his family's place in history, and his kingdom.
+Forget about the ringing bell of a claims department.
+Imagine the stress of a stutterer minutes from execution, having to say something to defend his throne, his family's place in history, and his kingdom.

 I can't explain how anxious he would have been.
 I know he feared the emotional pain of silence far more than death.